Inference – An idea or conclusion that's drawn from evidence and reasoning.

 Supremacy Clause – A clause in article VI of the U.S. Constitution that declares the constitution, laws, and treaties of the federal government to be the supreme law of the land to which judges in every states are bound regardless of state law to the contrary.

-Interstate – Between states
+Interstate – Trade between two or more states

 Commerce – The activity of buying or selling, esp. on a large scale.